hashicorp/go-azure-sdk/resource-manager/cognitive/2024-10-01/usages/README.md

 ctx := context.TODO()
 id := usages.NewLocationID("12345678-1234-9876-4563-123456789012", "locationName")

-// alternatively `client.List(ctx, id, usages.DefaultListOperationOptions())` can be used to do batched pagination items, err := client.ListComplete(ctx, id, usages.DefaultListOperationOptions())
-if err != nil {
+// alternatively `client.List(ctx, id)` can be used to do batched pagination items, err := client.ListComplete(ctx, id) if err != nil {
 	// handle the error
 }